Pals0405/NS_Project/README.md

 # NS_Project
-This repository contains the code we used to conduct Social network analysis for Facebook and Twitter
+This repository contains the code we developed to conduct Social network analysis for Facebook and Twitter